rm--/genRandSVG/README.md

 ## why?

 Randomized images are useful for cognitive test.
 Test person have to remember images without associations.
 If you don't have a association to an image, it is more difficult to recognize the image.
-So the area of acitivty in the brain can be determined.
+So the brain acitivity of real "remembering" can be determined.

 ## usage